Impact Litigation

 Robinson v.
 New York City Transit Authority et al.

-The plaintiffs, Nathaniel Robinson and David Evans, seek an injunction barring the Transit Authority from collecting on default judgments until it has developed procedures to provide people with adequate notice and opportunity to be heard, among other relief.
-The plaintiffs seek this relief for themselves and for other low-income New Yorkers who supposedly were issued tickets for alleged violations (such as fare evasion) of MTA rules, and then had default judgments entered against them.
+The named plaintiffs, Nathaniel Robinson and David Evans, sought to compel the Transit Authority to provide people with adequate notice and opportunity to be heard, among other relief.
+The plaintiffs sought this relief for themselves and for other low-income New Yorkers who supposedly were issued tickets for alleged violations of MTA rules (such as fare evasion) and then had default judgments entered against them.

-The lawsuit alleges that the Transit Authority fails to provide even the most basic documents about the alleged violations—including copies of the underlying tickets—making it all but impossible for people to effectively contest the default judgments against them.
+The lawsuit alleges that the Transit Authority fails to provide even the most basic documents about alleged violations—including copies of the underlying tickets—making it all but impossible for people to effectively contest the default judgments against them.
+In June 2023, the court granted preliminary approval of a settlement that will restore basic due process by requiring the agency to make key documents and information readily available to New Yorkers, including homeless New Yorkers, people of color, and others disproportionately targeted for alleged transit infractions.
+The court granted final approval of the settlement in October 2023.

 Mr. Robinson and Mr. Evans are just two of potentially thousands of low-income New Yorkers and New Yorkers of color who we believe have been harmed by the Transit Authority’s alleged due process violations.
-We brought the lawsuit on behalf of these New Yorkers, many of whom initially contacted our organization through our NYC Financial Justice Hotline.
+We brought the lawsuit on behalf of these New Yorkers, many of whom initially contacted our organization through our NYC Financial Justice Hotline, including during the COVID-19 pandemic.

-New Economy Project filed the lawsuit in the Southern District of New York, along with co-counsel, the National Center for Law and Economic Justice (NCLEJ), the law firm Faegre Drinker Biddle & Reath LLP, and the law firm of Jerry Hartman.
+New Economy Project filed the lawsuit in the Southern District of New York, along with co-counsel, the National Center for Law and Economic Justice (NCLEJ), the law firm Faegre Drinker Biddle & Reath LLP, and the Law Offices of Gerald S. Hartman.

 Click here to watch the NY1-Inside City Hall interview of Mr. Evans and lawyers from New Economy Project and NCLEJ.